Julian Assange Returns Home After 14-Year Legal Battle | Politics

 While the U.S. government viewed Assange as reckless for putting its agents at risk of harm by publishing their names, his supporters hailed him as a hero for promoting free speech and exposing war crimes.
 "We firmly believe that Mr. Assange never should have been charged under the Espionage Act and engaged in (an) exercise that journalists engage in every day," his U.S. lawyer, Barry Pollack, told reporters outside the court.

 He said WikiLeaks' work would continue.
-Assange's UK and Australian lawyer Jennifer Robinson thanked the Australian government for its years of diplomacy in securing Assange's release.
+Assange's UK and Australian lawyer Jennifer Robinson thanked the Australian government for securing Assange's release.
+His father, John Shipton, told Reuters he was relieved.

-"It is a huge relief to Julian Assange, to his family, to his friends, to his supporters and to us and to everyone who believes in free speech around the world that he can now return home to Australia and be reunited with his family," she told reporters outside the court.
-Assange, left the court through a throng of TV cameras and photographers without answering questions, then waved as he got into a white SUV.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)